 - If the establishment employs more than 300 employees, it must take prior approval of the proper government authority regarding approval for layoffs, retrenchment and closure.
 This limit was lowered to 100 employees in the 1982 amendment.

 These two provisions of Chapter V-B of the Industrial Disputes Act are interpreted as rigidity in the labour market.
-Simply put, this provision states that employers can not hire and fire at will.
-To do so they have to seek the permission of the labour commissioner.
-Since the subject is under the concurrent list, individual states have made even stringent conditions such that lay off, retrenchment and closure become even more difficult.
+The main objective of this provision is to ensure that an employer cannot hire or fire andy employee at will.
+To take any such action, they need to seek permission from the labour commissioner.
+This subject is also under the concurrent list which is why individual states have made even stricter rules and conditions so that the lay off, retrenchment and closure become even more difficult.

 As a result, it has caused the following problems in the labour industry: